betfair-datascientists/betfair-datascientists.github.io/src/autoTools/GeeksToyinstallationandsetup.md

 *A view of where to save and load profiles menu.*

-**Ladder View of the markets**
+### Ladder view of the markets

 One of the other features that Geeks Toy offers is the “Ladder view” of the markets.
 Essentially, the ladder view is beneficial to punters as it can show not only the best back and lay prices, as well as the next 2 best prices on both sides, but it goes into greater depth in that it is able to go back further and still show how much money is available.
-This then helps give a better idea of how the selection has traded thus far and where the money is currently, so that you may be able to get those better odds, all refreshing with Geeks Toy impressive 200 millisecond refresh rate.
+This then helps give a better idea of how the selection has traded thus far and where the money is currently, so that you may be able to get those better odds, all refreshing with Geeks Toy's impressive 200 millisecond refresh rate.

-![A picture containing tableDescription automatically generated](./img/geeksToyInstall9.png) **Market Selection**
+![A picture containing tableDescription automatically generated](./img/geeksToyInstall9.png)
+### Market Selection

 Now that you have set up some profiles and played with the settings, now it is time to select the market you wish to bet into.